9 ways to help you find the right career path

 John Okung and Janice Benavidez-Pamplona both share a passion for people.
-John started out in Shell as a Programmer while Janice came from a Marketing and Communications background.
+John started out in Shell as a Programer while Janice came from a Marketing and Communications background.
 Janice initially thought that shifting to a Human Resources (HR) position was a “stretch” but she took the opportunity because it involved the things she’s passionate about: working with people.
-It was the same for John, who realised that Shell’s biggest asset is its people and actively sought opportunities to help in HR.
+It was the same for John, who realized that Shell’s biggest asset is its people and actively sought opportunities to help in HR.

 2. Try taking online career aptitude tests